skirino/slides/slides/raft_fleet/slides.md

         - to become a leader of a newly-created consensus group
         - to become a follower of an existing consensus group
     - in order to avoid race condition of multiple leaders
-        - i.e. "whether a consensus group exists or not" is handled by the caller
+        - i.e. "whether a consensus group exists or not" must be handled by the caller

 ---